Skip to main content

 7. Inter-domain SAV Scope

-as existing ones.
-Generally, it includes all IP-encapsulated
+Generally, it includes all IP-encapsulated scenarios:

-forwarding and CE site forwarding of VPN.
+based forwarding and Customer Edge (CE) site forwarding of VPN

 * IP-encapsulated Tunnel (IPsec, GRE, SRv6, etc.): In this scenario,